fluttercandies/flutter_photo_manager/README.md

 #### From iCloud

 Resources might be saved only on iCloud to save disk space.
-When retrieving file from iCloud, the speed is depend on the network condition, which might be very slow that makes users feel anxious.
+When retrieving file from iCloud, the speed is depended on the network condition, which might be very slow that makes users feel anxious.
 To provide a responsive user interface, you can use `PMProgressHandler` to retrieve the progress when load a file.